A reduced 3D-0D FSI model of the aortic valve including leaflet curvature: Models and methods

 \subsection{Coupling of the fluid and structure models}

-The 3D fluid model described in \cref{sec:fluid} and the 0D valve model introduced in \cref{sec:0D} can be coupled in a reduced FSI model.
-This consists in providing the fluid-to-valve stress distribution $\ff$ appearing in equation \eqref{eq:0dmodel} in terms of $\uu,p$ and the RIIS-related quantities, and in reinterpreting the RIIS signed distance function $\varphi_t$ and the leaflet velocity $\uu_\Gamma$ appearing in \eqref{eq:NS} as functions of $c$ and $\dbar$.
+We couple the 3D fluid model described in \cref{sec:fluid} and the 0D valve model introduced in \cref{sec:0D} to obtain a reduced FSI model: the fluid-to-valve stress $\ff$ appearing in \eqref{eq:0dmodel} is computed from the former, while the latter provides the valve position and velocity.
 To this aim, we introduce some additional notation related to the representation of the immersed surface $\Gamma_t$.
-Being $\varphi_t$ a signed distance function, the domain $\Omega$ can be partitioned into two regions
+Being $\varphi_t$ a signed distance function, the domain $\Omega$ can be partitioned into two open sets